-- a risk appetite statement and strategic risk heat map - a risk management business rule - strategic and operational risk registers with mitigating actions identified and implemented - an internal incident management system - a Risk and Audit Committee, with two external members (including the Chair).
+- a risk appetite statement

+- a risk management business rule

+- strategic and operational risk registers with mitigating actions identified and implemented

+- an internal incident management system

+- a Risk and Audit Committee, with two external members (including the Chair).

-Further to this, and in recognising that shared responsibilities in the environmental watering program also result in shared risks, in 2014 the VEWH worked with its program partners to develop the Victorian Environmental Watering Program Risk Management Framework.
+Further to this, and in recognising that shared responsibilities in the environmental watering program also result in shared risks, the VEWH has worked with its program partners to develop the Victorian Environmental Watering Program Risk Management Framework.
 This framework articulates how program partners will work together to manage shared risks (as required by the Victorian Government Risk Management Framework) associated with the use of environmental water in Victoria.
 Implementation includes documentation of system-based operating arrangements, annual risk workshops with program partners, agreed responsibilities for mitigating actions, and established incident reporting processes.
-The framework was last updated in 2021.
+The framework is due to be renewed in 2026.